tnajdek/zotero-api-client/README.md

 #### api~itemTypes() ⇒ <code>Object</code>
 Configure api to request all item types
-Can only be used in conjuction with get()
+Can only be used in conjunction with get()

 **Kind**: inner method of [<code>api</code>](#module_zotero-api-client..api)
 **Chainable**